City-of-Helsinki/tpr-ilmoituslomake-backend/README.md

 ## About

 Notifification form app (Ilmoituslomakesovellus) for the city of Helsinki.
-People will be able to notifications about places in Helsinki area (restaurants, travel, etc.) and after moderation process these places will be transfered to Toimipisterekisteri.
+People will be able to post notifications about places in Helsinki area (restaurants, travel, etc.) and after moderation process these places will be transfered to Toimipisterekisteri.
 This is the backend for the app.

+## Tech stack

+Backend is based on Django and Python.

+# Development

 ## Getting started